 Living in two ages

 So if Christians have been justified, why do they keep on sinning?
 The answer is that the Christian lives in two ‘ages’.
 These two ages can be classified as ‘the present age’ or ‘in Adam,’ and ‘the age to come’ or ‘in Christ’.
 Those ‘in Adam’ are enslaved to sin and death.
 But those who are ‘in Christ’ have been freed and now have life (see Romans 5:12-21).

-However, as in the diagram these two ages overlap.
-That is, the Christian is still part of this present age.
-While simultaneously being a member of the age to come.
+However, these two ages overlap.
+That is, the Christian is still part of this present age while simultaneously being a member of the age to come.
 This is why we still experience sin and the effects of sin in our life.
-And it is why although we have been justified, we still struggle with sin (as Paul expects for Christians, Romans 6:11-14; Galatians 5:16-18).
+And it is why, although we have been justified, we still struggle with sin (as Paul expects for Christians, Romans 6:11-14; Galatians 5:16-18).